flamedfury/flamedfury.com/src/index.md

 ## Selected writing

 - [My Web Manifesto](manifesto): I love the Internet, but not all things about the Internet.
-On this page I dive deep into the current state of the Internet and explore whether it is heading in an ideal direction.
+On this page, I dive deep into the current state of the Internet and explore whether it is heading in an ideal direction.
-- [Early Web Memories](memories): This page details my earliet memories of getting online and surfing the web, I remember all of the fun times, and the not so fun times.
+- [Early Web Memories](memories): This page details my earliest memories of getting online and surfing the web; I remember all the fun times and the not-so-fun times.

+- [Gaming PC History](computerhistory): I love computer games, and I love building computers.
+On this page, I take a trip down memory lane and try to remember all the computers I have assembled over the years.

 ## Site updates